SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls/DT-P-AE-M01-002.md

 - Errors that occur in the Virus Scan Interface
 - Unsuccessful password checks for a specific user in a specific client

+Personal identifiable information can be found in certain security audit logs, make sure to follow any data protection regulations your organizations falls under when storing personal information.

 ## Verification of Control

+- [ ]

 ## References: